Logo preload

 Our favorite method of visualizing data is mapping (of course)!

-Adding the Spatial Component
+Adding The Spatial Component Graphing Tables

 For years, data analysis has focused on the “what” and “why” of data, but the spatial component adds even more context by introducing the “where.”